Education and Social Work Menu

 EDUC 5280 or EDUC 5281, Capstone Seminar (3)

-In the capstone, you write a major synthesis paper on their learning in the MEd, the topic of which you determine in consultation with your instructor.
+In the capstone, you write a major synthesis paper on your learning in the MEd, the topic of which you determine in consultation with your instructor.
 You benefit from your interaction with peers in this course.
 In the capstone, you look at models and examples of synthesis papers, conduct peer reviews and engage in presentations.
 You grapple with complex ideas and issues and reflect deeply on what you learned in this program.

 24 credits (five core courses and three electives) and the following: